Deepak-Dobal/SQL-and-Python-coding-questions-Week-1-for-AlmaBetter/README.md

-# SQL and Python coding questions Week 8 for AlmaBetter
+# SQL and Python coding questions for AlmaBetter
 https://medium.com/@dpkdobal/sql-and-python-coding-questions-week-8-for-almabetter-hackerrank-and-leetcode-448df2f89987
 This weekly coding exercise is intended for data scientists and data analysts.
 It includes questions that are commonly asked in coding assessments by companies like AlmaBetter, HackerRank, and LeetCode.